joyent/conch-api/docs/modules/Conch::Validation.md

 ### hardware\_product

-The [Conch::DB::Result::HardwareProduct](../modules/Conch%3A%3ADB%3A%3AResult%3A%3AHardwareProduct) object for the device being validated
+The [Conch::DB::Result::HardwareProduct](../modules/Conch%3A%3ADB%3A%3AResult%3A%3AHardwareProduct) object to be used for validation.
-(originally determined by the sku reported for the device).
+Note that this might not be the same hardware as what the report sku says.

 Any additional data related to hardware\_products may be read as normal using [DBIx::Class](https://metacpan.org/pod/DBIx%3A%3AClass) interfaces.
 The result object is built using a read-only database handle, so attempts to alter